Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Introduction

 Due to the enhanced randomness qualities of the generated bitstreams, we show that light-weight post-processing is sufficient for acceptable encryption-grade randomness, allowing further savings in hardware.
 This is demonstrated using both a conventional Trivium cipher \cite{de2008, tian2009, montoya2018}, shown in Fig. \ref{Fig 2} (b), and a simplified more compact version of it, the Mini-Trivium, shown in Fig. \ref{Fig 2} (d).
 Schematic illustrations of a conventional and the proposed adaptive RNG are depicted in Fig. \ref{Fig 2}.

 Section II discusses entropy sources, Sec.
 III presents an adaptive TRNG with a true-random sMTJ entropy source and Sec.
-IV presents an adaptive RNG with a pseudo-random LFSR entropy source with experimental implementation.
+IV presents an adaptive RNG with a pseudo-random LFSR entropy source with experimental implementation and compares the presented adaptive RNG with state-of-the-art RNG designs.
 Finally, Sec.
 V concludes the paper.